marcoverpas/EAEPE_summer_school_2024/README.md

 Equations (`12`) to (`19`) are additional ones.
 Equations (`1.A`) and (`5.A`) replace equations (`1`) and (`5`) of Model PC, respectively.
 The main code for developing Model IO-PC and running some experiments can be found [here](https://github.com/marcoverpas/EAEPE_summer_school_2024/blob/main/eaepe_io_model.R).

+Using the hidden equation, Figure 1 demonstrates that the model is watertight, while Figure 2 illustrates that the evolution of the main macro variables towards the steady state exactly matches that of a standard (aggregative) SFC model.
+However, unlike a standard SFC model, Model IO-PC also allows for the accounting of the input-output structure of the economy.

-The input-output matrix of Model IO-PC is displayed by Table 3.
+The input-output matrix of Model IO-PC is shown in Table 3.

 #### Table 3.
 Simplified input-output matrix